 “A first listen to Contrails might make you consider it as a ‘sleep album’ given its contemplative and calming presence but it is perhaps best enjoyed when taken to the outside world.
 As the components of this body of work unfold, you will become fascinated with how it interacts with the sounds and visuals of the outdoors. ”

 This album is released by Eilean Records, but the physical copies have already sold out there.
-So the links above and below direct to Richard Ginn’s own bandcamp page, where a few last copies still remain.
-Digital copies can of course be found at both pages.
+So the links above and below direct to Richard Ginn’s own Bandcamp page, where a few last copies still remain.
+Digital copies can of course be found on both pages.